Nai-Ni Chen Dance Company presents

-Rationale for the workshop:
+The rationale for the workshop:

 In China, the art of calligraphy is respected as the most supreme of all art form because the Chinese people believe that “calligraphy comprises, along with traditional Chinese painting, the mainstream of China’s art history.”
 “Calligraphy can bring physical and spiritual benefits to the practitioner,” and it “can even refine one’s personality and change one’s outlook on life.” *